 - Pickup height rubber grommets are often black instead of translucent brown.
 (Note the pickup rubber grommets are just surgical tubing cut into 3/8″ lengths.)

 May-June 1954 era Fender Stratocaster:

 - The body, still made with ash, was extremely contoured.
 The standard finish was now a two-tone (“Canary yellow” to “Amber brown”) sunburst finish with the center yellow color sprayed.
 There were also custom colors done during 1954.
-Of the notable custom colors are 0001 which is a desert sand color with gold hardware and a gold anodized guard that belongs to David Gilmour.
+Of the notable custom colors are 0001 which is a desert sand color with gold hardware and a gold anodized guard that belonged to David Gilmour for many years.
 Another is the Gold 1954 Stratocaster given to Eldon Shamblin from Leo Fender.
 One more is the Cimarron Red 1954 Stratocaster given to Bill Carson by Leo Fender.

 - The 4-digit serial number on metal neck plate starting with 0001.

 - Thin “spaghetti” logo (decal) that included no patent numbers.

 - The smaller headstock with more round edges than later Strats.
 It included a round string tree.

 - Neck attaches with 4 bolts and a metal neckplate.